Biomass Producer CN Energy Group Seeks U.S. IPO Capital (Pending:CNEY)

 The firm is a biomass producer in China for various end markets.

-CNEY's operations have been affected by the COvide19 pandemic and its future is uncertain as a result, so I'll pass on the IPO.
+CNEY's operations have been affected by the Covid-19 pandemic and its future is uncertain as a result, so I'll pass on the IPO.

 Quick Take